PingOne Privilege

 Agentless CLI

-The agentless CLI is a shell utility that provides users with secure access to resources without installing the PingOne Privilege agent.
-The agentless CLI supports SSH, cloud CLI, and Kubernetes access.
-When users authenticate through the agentless CLI, they’re redirected to PingOne SSO for authentication.
-After successful authentication, users can access resources based on their permissions.
+For situations where the agent can’t be installed, the agentless CLI provides secure access to resources like SSH, cloud CLIs, and Kubernetes.
+When a user authenticates with the agentless CLI, they’re redirected to PingOne SSO for authentication.
+After successful authentication, the user can access resources based on their permissions.